bdanzi/drifttubes_offline_analysis/README.md

 It will produce:
 - by using the plots.txt, per each .root file in the first column, per each channel in the second column, per each event in the third column some physical quantities which are related to
-1) number of peaks distributions
+1) number of peaks, First Time Peak and Last Time Peak distributions
 2) maxima
 3) integral of the wavefunction
 4) wave functions w & w/o peak arrows